-Do you need a Podiatrist, chiropodist or Foot Health Professional.
+Do you need a Podiatrist, Chiropodist or Foot Health Professional.
 Confused about where to go to get the correct care needed to treat your feet or foot problems.
-At the hub New Mills, Caroline is able to meet all of your foot care needs or will direct you to further medical help if she thinks that it is an appropriate action to take.
+At the Hub New Mills, Caroline is able to meet most of your foot care needs or will direct you to further medical help if she thinks that it is an appropriate action to take.

 What is a podiatrist, Chiropodist and a Foot Health Professional.

 Podiatrists provide comprehensive advice and treatment in all areas of foot health.
 They also are specialists in the way we walk (gait analysis) and are able to give advice and treatment on all aspects of foot pathology.

 You may well be confused as to the difference between the terms chiropodist and podiatrist.
 There is no difference they are essentially the same word.

 Podiatry services are available across the United Kingdom on the NHS based on clinical need.
 Most podiatry NHS services now ration and restrict the delivery and availability of footcare to “high risk groups.”
 This generally means patients with diabetes, on high dose steroids, rheumatoid arthritis and other systemic diseases that leave them vulnerable to foot injury.
 Children (paediatrics) do still have access to NHS podiatry but waiting lists can be excessive and the actual orthoses issued can be limited due to cost issues.

 What can a Foot Health Practitioner do ?

 The major part of uncomplicated foot and leg care is within the capability and remit of the Foot Health Practitioner.
 Immediate access by self-referral and early availability of their services make the Foot Health Practitioner working in the private sector an important resource for the general public.